Jul 19, 2016

-If you have ever taken a look at Craigslist, you have seen some of the photos which inspired this post…dirty boats, too few photos, low resolution images.
-Great photos lead to quicker sales and less time answering questions.
+If you have ever taken a look at Craigslist, you have seen some of the photos which inspired this post…dirty boats, too few photos, low-resolution images.
+Great photos lead to quicker sales and less time to answer questions.
 The following tips can be applied to boats or just taking better photos in general…Enjoy!

 1. Wide Angle Shots

-Wide angle shots are becoming a common site with the popularity of GoPro’s.
+Wide-angle shots are becoming a common sight with the popularity of GoPro’s.
 We here at Off The Hook use a GoPro to capture a better projection of small enclosed spaces and overall features on a boat.
-Wide angle shots can make your boat stand out and will attract the buyer who want to see every corner.
+Wide-angle shots can make your boat stand out and will attract buyers who wants to see every corner.

 2. Shoot During the Magic Hour